PaulskPt/tinypico-micropython/play shield examples/tiny-snake/README.rst

 connected to certain pins of the TinyPICO.

-The 'class Snake' has been taken out of main.py and put in a separate file: snake.py
+The 'class Snake' has been taken out of main.py and put in a separate file: snake.py In file snake.py added a global flag 'my_debug' for conditional print() during development

 Main.py has various global 'flags' to indicate which of certain models of displays are being used for the snake game: